-- (14) The bank may use the services of Business Correspondent (BC) for this process.
-26. Accounts opened using Aadhaar OTP based e-KYC, in non-face-to-face mode, are subject to the following conditions: - (1) The Customer shall give specific consent for the authentication through OTP. - (2) As a risk-mitigating measure for such accounts, the bank shall ensure that it sends transaction alerts, OTP, etc., only to the mobile number of the customer registered with Aadhaar.
-The bank shall have a Board-approved policy delineating a robust process of due diligence for dealing with requests for change of mobile number in such accounts. - (3) The aggregate balance of all the deposit accounts of the customer shall not exceed Rupees one lakh.
-In case the balance exceeds the threshold, the bank shall cease the account's operation, until it completes the CDD as mentioned at (06) below. - (4) The aggregate of all credits in a financial year, in all the deposit accounts taken together, shall not exceed Rupees two lakh. - (5) As regards borrowing accounts, the bank shall sanction only term loans.
-The aggregate amount of term loans sanctioned shall not exceed ₹60,000 in a year. - (6) The bank shall not allow accounts, both deposit and borrowing, opened using OTP based e-KYC to operate for more than one year unless it carries out identification as per paragraph 23 or as per paragraphs 26 and 27 (V-CIP).
-If the bank uses Aadhaar details under paragraphs 26 and 27 it shall follow the process in its entirety, including fresh Aadhaar OTP authentication. - (7) If the bank does not complete the CDD procedure as mentioned above within a year; (a) in respect of deposit accounts, the bank shall close the same immediately, and (b) in respect of borrowing accounts, the bank shall allow no further debits.
+25. Accounts opened using Aadhaar OTP based e-KYC, in non-face-to-face mode, are subject to the following conditions:

+- (1) The Customer shall give specific consent for the authentication through OTP. - (2) As a risk-mitigating measure for such accounts, the NBFC shall ensure that it sends transaction alerts, OTP, etc., only to the mobile number of the customer registered with Aadhaar.
+The NBFC shall have a Board-approved policy delineating a robust process of due diligence for dealing with requests for change of mobile number in such accounts. - (3) The aggregate balance of all the deposit accounts of the customer shall not exceed Rupees One Lakh.
+In case the balance exceeds the threshold, the NBFC shall cease the account's operation, until it completes the CDD as mentioned at (6) below. - (4) The aggregate of all credits in a financial year, in all the deposit accounts taken together, shall not exceed Rupees Two Lakh. - (5) As regards borrowing accounts, the NBFC shall sanction only term loans.
+The aggregate amount of term loans sanctioned shall not exceed ₹60,000 in a year. - (6) The NBFC shall not allow accounts, both deposit and borrowing, opened using OTP based e-KYC to operate for more than one year unless it carries out identification as per paragraph 23 or as per paragraphs 26 and 27 (V-CIP).
+If the NBFC uses Aadhaar details under paragraph 26 and 27 it shall follow the process in its entirety, including fresh Aadhaar OTP authentication. - (7) If the NBFC does not complete the CDD procedure as mentioned above within a year; (a) in respect of deposit accounts, the NBFC shall close the same immediately, and (b) in respect of borrowing accounts, the NBFC shall allow no further debits. - (8) The NBFC shall obtain declaration from the customer to the effect that no other account has been opened nor will be opened using OTP based KYC in non-face-to-face mode with any other RE.
+Further, while uploading KYC information to CKYCR,

-- (8) The bank shall obtain declaration from the customer to the effect that no other account has been opened nor will be opened using OTP based KYC in non-face-to-face mode with any other RE.
-Further, while uploading KYC information to CKYCR, bank shall clearly indicate that such accounts are opened using OTP based e-KYC and other REs shall not open accounts based on the KYC information of accounts opened with OTP based e-KYC procedure in non-face- to-face mode. - (9) The bank shall have strict monitoring procedures including systems to generate alerts in case of any non-compliance / violation, to ensure compliance with the above-mentioned conditions.
+NBFC shall clearly indicate that such accounts are opened using OTP based e-KYC and other REs shall not open accounts based on the KYC information of accounts opened with OTP based e-KYC procedure in non-face- to-face mode.

+(9) The NBFC shall have strict monitoring procedures including systems to generate alerts in case of any non-compliance / violation, to ensure compliance with the above-mentioned conditions.

-27. The bank may undertake V-CIP to carry out:
+26. The NBFC may undertake V-CIP to carry out:

-- (1) CDD in case of new customer onboarding for individual customers, proprietor in case of proprietorship firm, authorised signatories and Beneficial Owners (BOs) in case of Legal Entity (LE) customers.
+(1) CDD in case of new customer onboarding for individual customers, proprietor in case of proprietorship firm, authorised signatories and Beneficial Owners (BOs) in case of Legal Entity (LE) customers.

-Provided that in case of CDD of a proprietorship firm, the bank shall also obtain the equivalent e-document of the activity proofs with respect to the proprietorship firm, as mentioned in paragraph 31 and paragraph 32, apart from undertaking CDD of the proprietor.
+(2) Provided that in case of CDD of a proprietorship firm, the NBFC shall also obtain the equivalent e-document of the activity proofs with respect to the proprietorship firm, as mentioned in paragraph 31 and paragraph 32, apart from undertaking CDD of the proprietor.

-- (2) Conversion of existing accounts opened in non-face-to-face mode using Aadhaar OTP based e-KYC authentication as per paragraph 25. - (3) Updation / Periodic updation of KYC for eligible customers.
+(3) Conversion of existing accounts opened in non-face-to-face mode using Aadhaar OTP based e-KYC authentication as per paragraph 25.

+(4) Updation / Periodic updation of KYC for eligible customers.

-28. The bank opting to undertake V-CIP, shall adhere to the following minimum standards:
+27. The NBFC opting to undertake V-CIP, shall adhere to the following minimum standards: